-This is the percent of patients that were administered the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This tells you the percentage of residents that have received the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Berger-Goldrich Healthcare & Rehabilitation Center, 16.48% Percentage of Patients
+In Berger-Goldrich Healthcare & Rehabilitation Center, 6.04% of Patients

 Ability to Keep Residents Mobile

-In Berger-Goldrich Healthcare & Rehabilitation Center, 21.22% Percentage of Residents
+In Berger-Goldrich Healthcare & Rehabilitation Center, 3.66% of Residents

-This is the percentage of patients that retained mobility levels over time.
-Optimizing mobility is often a great sign for residents' health.
+This indicates the percent of residents that retained mobility levels over time.
+Preserving mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Berger-Goldrich Healthcare & Rehabilitation Center, 21.22 Percentage of Residents Rehospitalized
+In Berger-Goldrich Healthcare & Rehabilitation Center, 3.66% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Berger-Goldrich Healthcare & Rehabilitation Center, 11.62 Percentage of Patients
+In Berger-Goldrich Healthcare & Rehabilitation Center, 8.12% of Patients

-Measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Avoiding emergency medical situations is one way to gauge the well-being of patients during rehabilitation.
+This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+Avoiding emergency medical situations is one way to measure short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Berger-Goldrich Healthcare & Rehabilitation Center, 75.54% Percentage of Resident
+In Berger-Goldrich Healthcare & Rehabilitation Center, 73.48% of Resident

 Scores for Virginia Beach, VA